Logo Easea App

 Data transfers outside the EEA

-Some service providers used by the Data Controller, including Google LLC, may process personal data in the United States of America.
-Such transfers are carried out on the basis of adequacy decisions of the European Commission pursuant to Art.
-45 of the GDPR (EU-U.S. Data Privacy Framework) or, alternatively, on the basis of standard contractual clauses approved by the European Commission pursuant to Art.
+Some service providers used by the Data Controller — specifically Amazon Web Services, Inc. (AWS), Stripe, Inc. and Google LLC — may process personal data in the United States of America.
+Such transfers are carried out on the basis of the European Commission's adequacy decision of 10 July 2023 pursuant to Art.
+45 of the GDPR (EU-U.S. Data Privacy Framework, or DPF).
+The aforementioned providers are certified entities under the DPF; certification status can be verified on the official website dataprivacyframework.gov.
+Alternatively, transfers are supported by standard contractual clauses approved by the European Commission pursuant to Art.
 46.2.c of the GDPR.
+The Data Controller actively monitors the validity of the adequacy framework and, in the event of invalidation of the DPF by the Court of Justice of the EU, will promptly adopt adequate alternative safeguards or cease the transfers.
 The user may request a copy of the safeguards adopted by contacting the Data Controller at the email address indicated in this privacy policy.

 7. Data Subject Rights